ouspg/CompSec/README.md

 Exercises for computer security course in the University of Oulu

+The course covers the essential aspects of computer security and computer security research in theory and through practical examples.

+The course is intended for computer engineering masters students and additionally to any student interested in computer security that has *the sufficient* technical background to complete the course exercises.

 <p align="center">
 <img src="lib/images/oulun yliopisto_logo_eng_black_rgb.png" alt="University of Oulu" height="300px" align="right"/>
 </p>